MyGet/MyGetDocs/Docs.Site/Docs/Reference/Build-Services-for-PHP-composer.markdown

 The following build steps will be run when building from batch or PowerShell scripts:

 * Fetch source code
+* Register all of the MyGet upstream sources with PHP Composer in `composer.json` and add authentication details to `auth.json`
 * Run batch or PowerShell script
 * Push packages to your MyGet feed
 * Label sources (if enabled)